 I dried my tears, and armed my fears

-With ten-thousand shields and spears.”
+With ten thousand shields and spears.

 There’s a popular saying—one that borders on cliché, really—that states that the best way to overcome a fear is to embrace it.
-If you’re afraid of heights, this saying would argue, then maybe it’s time to try skydiving.
-If you’re afraid of the dark, maybe cut back on your electricity bill a little.
+If a person is afraid of heights, this saying would argue, then maybe it’s time to try skydiving.
+If we are afraid of the dark, maybe cut back on our electricity bill a little.
 It is evident, however, that no one has told the dreamer this saying, because their new response is to fight the world.

-“Soon my Angel came again;
+Soon my Angel came again;

 I was armed, he came in vain;

 And grey hairs were on my head.